prometheusresearch/rios/docs/source/sms_interaction_specification.rst

 Question Object
 ---------------
-A Question Object defines how a Field from an Instrument is presented to the user so that they may provide a response.
+A Question Object defines how a Field from an :doc:`Instrument Definition
+</instrument_specification>` is presented to the user so that they may provide
+a response.

 ``fieldId``
     :Type: String
     :Constraints: Required
-    :Description: This property is a reference to the ID of a Field that is defined in the associated Instrument Definition.
-A Field ID can only be used in one Question Object in a given Interaction.
-Interaction Questions can only represent
+    :Description: This property is a reference to the ID of a Field that is defined in the associated :doc:`Instrument Definition
+                  </instrument_specification>`.
+A Field ID can only be used in
-                  Instrument Fields that are based on Simple Instrument data types.
+                  one Question Object in a given Interaction.
+Interaction Questions can only represent Instrument Fields that are based on Simple Instrument data types.

 ``text``
     :Type: `Localized String Object`_